 Upon receipt, materials donated to the Library become the property of the University.
 Gifts are assumed to be given without condition; any conditions placed upon an offered gift must be negotiated before delivery.
 The Library reserves all rights to determine addition to the collection or disposal of gifts.
 Items not added to the collection may be given to other libraries, sold to raise money to purchase other items, or given away for free to patrons at the Cal State LA Library.
 If you have any questions about donations of books to the Library, please contact Alicia Guzman.

 Upon request, an acknowledgment of donation will be sent to the donor several weeks after its receipt.
 The acknowledgment confirms the gift only -- It is not an inventory and does not place a value on the gift for tax or other purposes.
 We are not qualified to provide tax advice, and it is considered a conflict of interest for the Library to appraise the gifts we receive.
 Appraisals, if desired, must be conducted by a third party prior to the delivery of the gift.

-If an acknowledgment is desired, provide a filled out copy of the Gift Book Acknowledgement Form (PDF) at the time you drop off the gift books at the Library or fill out a form at the time of drop off.
+If an acknowledgment is desired, provide a filled out the Gift Book Acknowledgement Form and we'll mail the letter of acknowledgment.